danny-zh/epam_intro_cloud_devops/Linux.md

 Most of the time you will be using SSH utility to connect ot a remote host by using command line.
 The usage of SSH is as follows:

-- `$ ssh-keygen -t rsa -c 4096` Generates ssh public-private key pair using RSA algorithm, the lenght of the key is set to be 4096 bits
+- `$ ssh-keygen -t rsa -b 4096 -C "username"` Generates ssh public-private key pair using RSA algorithm, the lenght of the key is set to be 4096 bits and the user is specified by -C option
+- `$ ssh-keygen -t rsa -b 4096 -C "username" -N '' -f /path/key` Generates ssh public-private key pair using RSA algorithm, -N means use given passphrase and -f means stored in specifies the output file
 - `$ ssh-copy-id remote@domain.com` Copies the pub key of current user to remote server, this allows for passwordless auth, when copied you can edit /etc/ssh/sshd_config file and set passwordauthentication to no
 - `$ ssh -i ~/.ssh/id_rsa remote@domain.com` Logins to remote machine using private key file indicated by -i option
 - `$ ssh remote@domain.com whoami&&pwd` Logins and executes the specified commands in the remote machine, then brings the output and terminates the session